-You can make your elections through the Benefits Web Center on My Health or through the accessHR Contact Center.
-Detailed instructions will be included in the Annual Benefits Enrollment materials.
+You can view your available choices, their costs and make your elections through the Benefits Web Center on My Health or by calling HR Answers.
+Detailed instructions and deadlines will be included in the Annual Benefits Enrollment materials.

 Remember, you can't change your choices during the year unless you have a Qualified Status Change.
 Please see "Changing Your Coverage Midyear" on page 38.